South Africa–United States relations: Resistance

-The primary political action taken by the Johnson Administration was the implementation of National Security Action Memorandum 295 in 1963.
+The primary political action taken by the Johnson administration was the implementation of National Security Action Memorandum 295 in 1963.
 This, in short, aimed to promote change in apartheid policy in South Africa whilst still maintaining economic relations.
-Similarly, in 1968, the Johnson Administration created a National Policy Paper which discussed the U.S. political objectives of balancing a bilateral economic relationship with South Africa, while also promoting the end of apartheid in South Africa.
+Similarly, in 1968, the Johnson Administration created a National Policy Paper which discussed the U.S. political objectives of balancing a bilateral economic relation with South Africa, while also promoting the end of apartheid in South Africa.

 Despite rhetorical opposition to apartheid, the United States continued to block sanctions against South Africa at the United Nations in the 1960s and the 1970s.
 Although controversial, most scholars agree that Richard Nixon and Gerald R. Ford failed to combat apartheid policy in South Africa.
-President Jimmy Carter is known for its confrontational strategy against apartheid and white rule in South Africa.
-However, although the Carter Administration advocated for human rights in South Africa, most scholars agree that it was unsuccessful in creating change in South Africa.
-The Carter Administration feared that divestment of American companies in South Africa could have worsened the conditions for the black majority, while strengthening the position of the white minority in South Africa.
-This resulted in the Carter Administration refraining from placing sanctions—often promoted by the anti-apartheid movement—on South Africa, and lead to growth in investments in South Africa.
+President Jimmy Carter is known for his confrontational strategy against apartheid and white rule in South Africa.
+However, although the Carter administration advocated for human rights in South Africa, most scholars agree that it was unsuccessful in creating change in South Africa.
+The Carter administration feared that divestment of American companies in South Africa could have worsened the conditions for the black majority, while strengthening the position of the white minority in South Africa.
+This resulted in the Carter administration refraining from placing sanctions—often promoted by the anti-apartheid movement—on South Africa, and led to growth in investments in South Africa.

 Throughout the Johnson, Nixon, Ford, and Carter administrations, the United States anti-apartheid movement as well as divestment from South Africa campaigns increasingly gained support from the American public.
 The growth of the anti-apartheid movement as well as the divestment campaign lead to increased pressure on the U.S. government to take action against apartheid policy in South Africa.
-It is during this time— when these movements had more support than ever before— that the Reagan Administration came into office.
+It is during this time— when these movements had more support than ever before— that the Reagan administration came into office.

 President Ronald Reagan practiced a policy of "constructive engagement" to gently push South Africa toward a moral racially sensitive regime.
 The policy had been developed by State Department official Chester Crocker as part of a larger policy of cooperation with South Africa to address regional turmoil.
 It also supported South Africa in the South African Border War and the Angolan Civil War, in which Cuba had intervened to assist the MPLA.
 However, anger was growing in the United States, with leaders in both parties calling for sanctions to punish South Africa.
 Lawrence Eagleburger, Reagan's Under Secretary of State for Political Affairs, in June 1983 announced a clear shift in policy to an insistence upon fundamental change in Pretoria's racial policy, as the Reagan administration had to confront growing congressional and public support for sanctions.
 The new policy was inadequate to such anti-apartheid leaders as Archbishop Desmond Tutu.
 Weeks after it was announced that he had been awarded the 1984 Nobel Peace Prize he went to the United States and denounced the Reagan administration's policy as inherently immoral.
 On 4 December 1984, he told the U.S. House Subcommittee on Africa: